Our Genealogical Helper for Standing Rock ...

 Of Special Interest ...

 The GenDisasters website specializes in newspaper articles about tragedies and disasters.
 While it makes interesting reading all by itself, it should be of special interest to genealogists and family historians looking for people who were either affected by or directly involved in such tragedies.

 Unfortunately, we don't know of a website for Standing Rock.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Standing Rock.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Standing Rock
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Standing Rock.
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Standing Rock

 Our distance measurements begin at a specific point in Standing Rock.
 The point that we are using is located at these GPS coordinates - Latitude: 33.0796, Longitude: -85.2531 [Map].

 |<2>||The Find-a-Grave website is an excellent research tool with information about a cemetery's location and interments.
 They also offer a forum for their members which can provide additional help.
 More information about Find-a-Grave can be found on their website: findagrave.com.|

 |<3>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Standing Rock, please let us know so that we can improve our accuracy.|